 Technological advancements have influenced many economic sectors and life spheres.
 The auto industry is not an exception.
 Futuristic concept designs, electric vehicle trends, and the application of the Internet of Things have revolutionized mobility.
 Yet, in the midst of these progressive changes, the question of classic cars’ future rises.

-Modern techniques to make classic cars future-proof
+What are the modern techniques to make classic cars future-proof?

 The brainstorming process about classic cars’ future does not stay just on paper.
 It has already reached practical applications in different directions.